 - Neurodivergent, disabled and Deaf originators

-- a statement about your work and how it is relevant to the “exchange” theme (available here)
+- a statement about your work and how it is relevant to the “hunger” theme (available here)

 - your current biography/CV.

-The deadline for submission is Sun 27 June 2021, with announcement of the selection made within 6 weeks.
+The deadline for submission is 9am on Mon 27 June 2022, with announcement of the selection made within 6 weeks.